andresayac/bot-wa-baileys/README.md

 - Clone this repository: `https://github.com/andresayac/bot-wa-baileys.git`
 - Enter the `bot-wa-baileys` directory
 - Run the command `npm i`
-- Run the command `npm run start` to start the bot
+- Run the command `npm run example` to start the bot
 - Scan the QR code in WhatsApp as if it were WhatsApp Web.
-You can find the QR code in `qr.png`
+You can find the QR code in `qr.png` or terminal
 - Done!

 ## Example Bot-Whatsapp with https://github.com/codigoencasa/bot-whatsapp